diagrams/diagrams-doc/doc/paths.rst

 `square`, `pentagon`, `rect`, `roundedRect`, `polygon`, and `cubicSpline`.

 A line can be turned into a diagram with `strokeLine`.
+Since lines are *translation-invariant*, they have no definite location in space, and `strokeLine` must arbitrarily pick a location; by default, the origin is chosen as the starting location of the line.
+(Of course, in many situations this does not matter.)

 .. container:: warning